drigberg/NeonOrbDestroyer/README.md

 ### Player

-- allow multiple wall jumps, if alternating left/right
+- allow multiple wall jumps after contact with the wall is broken
 - while jumping, attack is forward plus both forward diagonals
 - while gripping the wall, attack is up and down
 - wall-gripping attack animation